herereadthis/Sagaxus/docs/baseline-primer.md

   * *P(-1 &le; Z &le; 1)* &asymp; 0.6827
   * *P(-2 &le; Z &le; 2)* &asymp; 0.9545
   * *P(-3 &le; Z &le; 3)* &asymp; 0.9973
+* The mean, median and mode of a normal distribution [are the same](https://www.analyticsvidhya.com/blog/2017/09/6-probability-distributions-data-science/).
+* The curve of a normal distribution is a bell shaped, and it is symmetrical
+  * half the area is left of mean, half is right of mean
+* The area under the curve is 1
+* The curve is entirely defined by its mean and variance

 ## Expected Value, Variance, and Standard Deviation for Continuous Random Variables